jobayer977/javascript-interview-questions/README.md

 	console.log(number);
 } while (number < 10);
 ```

-# 05 Functions

- ## 5.1 What is the first-class function in Javascript?
+49. ### What is the first-class function in Javascript?

 A programming language is said to have First-class functions when functions in that language are treated like any other variable.
 For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.

 **Example**